-Former CFMA (Construction Financial Management Association) national chairman Herb Brownett led an interactive presentation exploring how the industry’s best CFO’s are transcending the accounting function to help build the value and future of their companies when the newly formed New Hampshire chapter of the CFMA met in May.
+Former CFMA (Construction Financial Management Association) national chairman Herb Brownett led an interactive presentation exploring how the industry’s best CFO’s are transcending the accounting function to help build the value and future of their companies when the newly formed NH CFMA chapter met in May.

 The session titled What should a construction CFO really be doing? focused on how and why CFOs can help their companies in vital areas including business analysis, strategic planning, risk management and maximization of technology.
 Palmer & Sicard, one of the largest full-service mechanical contracting firms in New England, sponsored the event in Manchester, and more than 30 CFMA members attended.